-4 Tzvetan Todorov, in Faris (2004) classifed fantasy into two categories, the marvellous and the uncanny.
+1 Tzvetan Todorov, in Faris (2004) classifed fantasy into two categories, the marvellot and the uncanny.
 In a reader's story may be hesitant between something uncanny, that is, when an event can be explained by the laws of the universe that we know, and marvellous, that is when an event is only in the explanation of the change in The laws of nature.

-I this poem, supernaturalism is somehow does not occur as the direct opposition.
-It is more likely to be oppositive with the logic of western empiricism, evidence based on visuality, something that is not visible and cannot be touched is considered non-existent.
-Suriasumantri (2009) stated that the emphasis is on the inexperience of empiricism, which is connected through the reception of the sensory organ or more, which cause reactions in the brain.
+(2009) stated that the emphasis is on the inexperience of empiricism, which is connected through the reception of the sensory organ or more, which cause reactions in the brain.